jvierine/chirpsounder/README.md

 ## Prequisites

 The code depends on gnuradio and the uhd driver.
+I've recently used the software with Gnuradio 3.7.11 and Ubuntu 18.04.

 ## Example